xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

     ]

 **2.8 SERIES/REFERENCE**
-Like for the 'REFERENCE' API the SERIES/REFERENC API return several measurement data and specifically the data for one or more spaces in the given time interval with reference times expressed in Epoch Unix format.
+Like for the 'REFERENCE' API the SERIES/REFERENCE API return several measurement data and specifically the data for one or more spaces in the given time interval with reference times expressed in Epoch Unix format.
 The JSON is identical as the one described in section 2.5.

 **2.9 PRESENCE**
-The PRESENCE API is used to check if thgere was somebody in a given space in the given time internal.
+The PRESENCE API is used to check if there was somebody in a given space in the given time internal.
 Start and end times must be expressed in Epoch Unix format.
 The answer is a JSON array including data for one or more spaces and expressed as follows:

     [